 The Finnish Government took the decision to recognise the Democratic Republic of Vietnam as early as on the 28th of December 1972.
 A joint communiqué on the establishment of normal diplomatic relations between the two governments was issued on the 25th of January 1973.
 This was two days before the Paris Agreement on Ending the War and Restoring Peace In Vietnam was signed.

 In 1973, the Government of Finland also took a decision to include Vietnam on the list of long-term partner countries of the Finnish development co-operation.
 This decision soon materialised into concrete action.
 The Finnish Embassy in Hanoi was set up in 1974.
 Finland confirmed its relations with the Socialist Republic of Vietnam after the unification of the country in 1975.
-In 2013, the countries celebrate the 40th anniversary of diplomatic relations with many events organized over the year.
+In 2013, the countries celebrated the 40th anniversary of diplomatic relations with many events organized over the year.

 Finland concentrates its support to Vietnam now on two sectors: 1) natural resources management and climate change and 2) knowledge society.
 Three on-going major programmes develop Vietnamese water supply and sanitation sector, forestry and knowledge society.
 As Vietnam has seen impressive economic growth and declining poverty, Finnish development cooperation with Vietnam will decrease in the coming years, and the countries are gradually shifting to new forms of cooperation.